 My Plastic Free Solutions…

-I couldn’t not start with this one could I?
+I couldn’t not start with this one, could I?
 Single-use nappies are made from plastic and are a huge problem for a lot of countries.
 They take 500 years to decompose in landfill which means every single nappy ever used is STILL here!
-Honestly, going reusable is so, so simple and they are 100% plastic free.
+Honestly, going reusable is so, so simple.
 I never thought I would be converted and here I am trying to convince everybody else to swap now.
 I have plenty of blog posts to help and my inbox is always open for any extra questions.

 As above really.
-Wipes are also plastic and if you missed the recent BBC War on Plastic programme please do catch up on it because if that doesn’t shock you into changing I’m not sure what will.
+Wipes are also plastic (the majority at around 87% plastic) and if you missed the recent BBC War on Plastic programme please do catch up on it because if that doesn’t shock you into changing I’m not sure what will.
 I have a blog post on this too.
+Reusable wipes are usually a cotton/bamboo mix and completely plastic free.

 Reusable Water Bottle